weyoss/redis-smq/packages/redis-smq/docs/api/classes/MessageManager.md

 > **requeueMessageById**(`messageId`): `Promise`\<`string`\>

-Requeues a message with the given ID.
+Requeues a message (creates a new copy for reprocessing).

-This operation creates a new copy of the message and marks the original as requeued.
-The new message is placed back into the queue for reprocessing, while the original message's state is updated to reflect that it has been requeued.

 ##### Parameters